daun/analytics/README.md

 - url-change-tracker

 # Original Readme

-Best practices for implementing analytics.js on modern websites.

 For an in-depth explanation of all the features used in this boilerplate (as well as how to report on them), see my article: